fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

     The `ApplyInterest` method calculates the interest on the account balance using the `interestRate` field and adds the interest to the `Balance` property.
-At this point, the `interestRate` field is a static field that is shared among all instances of the `BankAccount` class.
+At this point, the `interestRate` field is a static field that's shared among all instances of the `BankAccount` class.
 Since interest rate is initialized to 0, the `ApplyInterest` method doesn't actually apply any interest.
-You can update the `interestRate` field to a non-zero value to see the effect of the `ApplyInterest` method.
+You can update the `interestRate` field to a non-zero value in the static constructor to see the effect of the `ApplyInterest` method.

 1. To create a method that displays account information, add the following code:

     ```csharp

+    // Method to display account information
     public string DisplayAccountInfo()
     {
         return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {interestRate}, Customer ID: {CustomerId}";